zisyang/281proj1/README.md

   - User also can download the file by clicking the download button associate to the row of record
 - Update already uploaded files.
 (Update Page)
-  - After user download the file and modify, user can upload the modified on under same file name, then system will create a new version for that file
+  - After user download the file and modify, user can upload the modified on under same file name, then system will record a new version for that file
 - Delete already uploaded file (Delete Page)
   - User can delete the uploaded file from the after list